 On the first page of the Memory Book was a death notice of a twenty-three-year old woman that clarified a question I had asked my mom just a week ago.
 The woman’s name was Amanda Bolsta, wife of Hartley.
 She left behind an infant daughter who was her namesake.
 Nearly seventy years later, I would come to know this child as my Auntie Mannie.

 It’s a tragic story, to be sure, but one that also proves that death is just as much of a beginning as an ending.
 For in a cruel yet life-giving twist of fate, Amanda’s final breath turned out to be the breath of life for me.
-Hartley soon married Amanda’s sister and together they had a son, Charles, who sixty-two years later became my grandfather.
+Hartley soon married Amanda’s sister, Ella, and together they had a son, Charles, who sixty-two years later became my grandfather.
 While I mourn the death of a vibrant young woman, I cannot help but bow in gratitude to the universal force that decided that the Bolsta lineage was due to be redirected.

 Yes, Amanda’s sad and sudden end made my existence possible as well as that of my beloved daughter.
 Perhaps we will meet some day in the realm where she has resided for the last one hundred seventeen years.
 If so, I will embrace her and whisper two words in her ear: “Thank you.”

 Here, recreated word for word, is the 1893 newspaper notice of Amanda’s death:

 BOLSTA—Amanda C., wife of Hartley Bolsta at Ortonville April 19, 1893.

 Immediate cause of death was a ruptured blood vessel on the brain.